btrif/flask_maze_jwt_auth/README.md

 # What is this?

-The following instructions and requirements in this repository represent a step in the [Match](https://mvpmatch.co/) community onboarding process.
-It's a (hopefully) simple take home exercise to be later used as a conversation starter in our technical discussion.
-It should also help us in reducing the number of technical challenges a client wants you to go through.

 # Exercise brief

 Create an API (consuming and producing JSON) which allows users to register, persist mazes they create in the database and get solutions for those mazes.
-Please read the following instructions carefully, not following them will reflect negatively on your application.
-You should implement the necessary logic for the following flow:

 1. User registers via POST /user endpoint with the following fields:
     1. username (i.e. happyUser)